Video metadata support

 - Much of the interesting metadata in videos from current digital cameras is stored in proprietary formats -- often very few of the "standard" metadata fields are populated.
 And worse, it seems that the camera companies are always changing their minds about where this information should be located, so as a result it is often stored in different locations for different camera models.

-#6 Updated by Andreas Huggel almost 5 years ago
+#6 Updated by Andreas Huggel over 5 years ago

 We're wrapping up the GSoC project, just had this email exchange with Abhinav: